Baghdad: Sport

 Baghdad is home to some of the most successful football (soccer) teams in Iraq, the biggest being Al-Shorta (Police), Al-Quwa Al-Jawiya (Air Force), Al-Zawraa, and Al-Talaba (Students).
 The largest stadium in Baghdad is Al-Shaab Stadium, which was opened in 1966.
-In recent years, the capital has seen the building of several football stadiums which are meant be opened in near future.
+In recent years, the capital has seen the building of several football stadiums which are meant be opened in the near future.
 The city has also had a strong tradition of horse racing ever since World War I, known to Baghdadis simply as 'Races'.
 There are reports of pressures by the Islamists to stop this tradition due to the associated gambling.